Salter Point Residence

 Summary

-Featuring a single pitched roof form with integrated gutter, this residence sits on a corner block with the long axis facing north.
+Featuring a single pitched roof form with a custom gutter, this residence sits on a corner block with the long axis facing north.

 The residence sits on a single floor plane, to ensure its aging-in-place credentials.
-This floor plane is sunken into ground – ensuing the front elevation reads as horizontally as possible.
+This floor plane is sunken into ground – ensuing the front elevation reads as horizontally as possible – sleek and grounded, part of its place.

 The brief maintains on site existing pool (reconditioned) and a large Jacaranda tree and established front landscaping – items which could (and should) not be reasonably replaced and provide an ‘established’ feeling to a new home.